Canadian Bacon: Production

 Moore was inspired by the pro-war sentiment and 90% approval rating for President George H. W. Bush at the time of the Gulf War and wondered if the president could gain public support for war on any country, even Canada.

 The film was shot in fall 1993, in Toronto, Hamilton, and Niagara Falls, Ontario; and Buffalo and Niagara Falls, New York.
 Scenes depicting the rapids of the Niagara River were actually filmed at Twelve Mile Creek in St. Catharines.
 Parkwood Estate in Oshawa was the site for the White House, and Dofasco in Hamilton was the site for Hacker Dynamics.
 The scene where the American characters look longingly home at the US across the putative Niagara River is them looking across Burlington Bay at Stelco steelworks in Hamilton, Ontario.

 The hockey game and riot were shot at the Niagara Falls Memorial Arena in Niagara Falls, Ontario, and the actors portraying the police officers (who eventually join in the riot upon hearing "Canadian beer sucks") are wearing authentic Niagara Regional Police uniforms.

 Originally, PolyGram Filmed Entertainment had arranged for the film to be released by Metro-Goldwyn-Mayer (MGM) in the fall of 1994.
 However, PolyGram later started its own distribution company, Gramercy Pictures, with Universal Pictures in the summer of 1993, and battled with MGM to get the distribution rights back from them.
-Gramercy ultimately gave the film a limited release in 1995 before essentially taking it straight to video.
+Gramercy ultimately gave the film a limited release in 1995.
 Today, MGM now owns the film through their acquisition of the pre-1996 PolyGram library.

 The film has numerous cameos by Canadian actors, including Dan Aykroyd, who appears uncredited as an Ontario Provincial Police officer who pulls Candy over (not for the crude anti-Canadian graffiti on his truck, but its lack of a French translation; Boomer dutifully sprays his truck in French graffiti).
 Moore himself appears as an American gun nut.
-Cameo pictures of Canadian-American American actors in Propaganda are William Shatner, Michael J. Fox, Lorne Greene and Alex Trebek.
+Cameo pictures of Canadian-American actors in propaganda include William Shatner, Michael J. Fox, Lorne Greene and Alex Trebek.

 Reception

 Canadian Bacon received unfavorable reviews by critics.
-On Rotten Tomatoes the film has an approval rating of 16% based on reviews from 19 critics.

 The A.V.
 Clubs Nathan Rabin in a 2009 review concluded, "After generating solid laughs during its first hour, Canadian Bacon falls apart in its third act," lamenting the film "was perceived as too lowbrow for the highbrows, and too highbrow for the lowbrows."